 This is a Cold Process Soap recipe.
 An overview of directions can be found in my Soapmaking 101 post.
-I also recommend my ebook Natural Soap Making in order to learn more about the craft, how to color your soaps naturally, 25 of my favorite palm-free soap recipes and more!
+I also recommend my Handmade Natural Soaps eBook Collection in order to learn more about the craft, how to color your soaps naturally, lots of my favorite palm-free soap recipes, and more!

 The recipe is sized to fit a homemade wooden loaf mold, that my husband made for me.
 The inner dimensions are roughly: 8 inches long x 3.5 inches wide x 3.5 inches tall if you’d like to make your own.

-You can also use a regular glass bread loaf pan, lined with parchment paper, instead.
+You can also use a silicone bread loaf pan.